 “We’re on the brink of an incredible transformation in auto insurance,” says John Ellmore, editor of Electric Car Guide.
 “As automation starts to roll out, traditional car insurance as we know it will change without any recognition.”

-Insurance companies are already starting to plan for the revolution of driverless car technology.
+Insurance companies are already planning for the revolution in driverless car technology.
 For example, some insurance carriers are testing new insurance products that collect data from autonomous cars and make personalized suggestions and offers to customers based on their driving habits and behaviors.

 While experts have been making predictions about autonomous vehicles and auto insurance, we won’t know precisely how self-driving cars will affect insurance until they reach widespread adoption.

-However, industry leaders agree that there are a few key issues to pay attention to, such as determining liability after an accident, the potential to reduce crashes and more.
+However, industry leaders agree that there are a few key issues to monitor, including how to determine liability after an accident and how to reduce the number of crashes.

 Who would be liable?
 Shifting responsibility in a self-driving world